mattsq/crosslearner/docs/training_history.rst

 determines whether :func:`~crosslearner.training.train_acx` returns a ``History`` object alongside the trained model.  ``History`` is a list of :class:`~crosslearner.training.EpochStats` dataclasses recording losses, gradient norms and learning rates for each epoch.
+When ``val_data`` or ``risk_data`` are supplied the history additionally stores outcome, consistency and adversarial losses on the validation set.

 Motivation
 ----------